4d/docs/docs/Desktop/building.md

 ### Adding plug-ins or components

-If you want to integrate other plug-ins or components into the executable application, you just need to place them in a **PlugIns** or **Components** folder next to the 4D Volume Desktop application or next to the 4D Server application.
+If you want to integrate other plug-ins or components into the executable application, you just need to place them in a **Plugins** or **Components** folder next to the 4D Volume Desktop application or next to the 4D Server application.
 The mechanism for copying the contents of the source application folder (see [Customizing the 4D Volume Desktop folder](#customizing-4d-volume-desktop-folder)) can be used to integrate any type of file into the executable application.

 If there is a conflict between two different versions of the same plug-in (one loaded by 4D and the other located in the source application folder), priority goes to the plug-in installed in the 4D Volume Desktop/4D Server folder.
 However, if there are two instances of the same component, the application will not open.